Riskykidd

-Shane Schuller (born 17 June 1994), better known by the stage name Riskykidd, is a British-Greek rapper and songwriter.
+Shane Dillon Schuller (born 17 June 1994), better known by the stage name Riskykidd, is a British-Greek rapper and songwriter.
 He is known for representing Greece in the Eurovision Song Contest 2014 alongside Freaky Fortune, with the song "Rise Up".

 Early life

 Shane Schuller was born in London, England, on 17 June 1994, to parents of Jamaican and German ancestry.
 At the age of 14, he moved to Athens, Greece, and became a naturalized citizen, holding dual citizenship with the United Kingdom and Greece.
 He is married with two children.

 Career

 Eurovision Song Contest

 Riskykidd performing at the Eurovision Song Contest 2014.

 On 11 March 2014, Riskykidd, alongside Freaky Fortune, participated in the Greek national final for the Eurovision Song Contest 2014.
 After performing second in Eurosong 2014, "Rise Up" topped the 29% of the jury vote and 45% of the televote, 37% of available votes, winning the right to represent Greece in Copenhagen, Denmark.

 On 20 January 2014, at Copenhagen City Hall, the semi-final allocation draw assigned Greece to perform in the second semifinal.
 They performed 13th in the second semi-final on 8 May 2014.
 At the end of the broadcast, Freaky Fortune and Riskykidd were revealed as one of the 10 qualifiers, earning Greece a spot in the grand final.
 "Rise Up" received 74 points, placing 7th in the second semi-final.
 The international juries ranked the song 9th with 52 points, while the international televote ranked it 5th, giving 91 points.

 On 10 May 2014, "Rise Up" was placed 10th in the grand final running order.
 During the voting sequence, "Rise Up" received a total of 35 points from all, placing 20th out of 26 songs.
 The song ranked 14th in the public televote and 19th with the international juries.